stevana/pipelining-with-disruptor/README.md

 model (Shard f) xs = model f xs
 ```

-Note that this semantics is completely sequential and perserves the order of the
+Note that this semantics is completely sequential and preserves the order of the
 inputs (determinism).
 Also note that since we don't have parallelism yet,
 `Shard`ing doesn't do anything.
 We'll introduce parallelism without breaking
 determinism in the next section.